EXPLAINER-How the EU can finance economic recovery after the COVID-19 pandemic

 By Jan Strupczewski

-BRUSSELS, April 15 (Reuters) - The European Union is looking at ways to get the economy back on its feet next year after what is expected to be the 27-nation bloc's deepest ever recession, caused by the coronavirus pandemic.
+BRUSSELS, April 22 (Reuters) - The European Union is looking at ways to revive its economy after what is expected to be the 27-nation bloc's deepest recession, caused by the coronavirus pandemic.

-EU leaders will hold talks on April 23 and provide some guidance.
-But the issue is highly divisive because it concerns European solidarity in a crisis -- governments' willingness to share costs and ensure all member countries have an equal chance to recover.
+EU leaders will hold talks on April 23.
+The issue is highly divisive because it concerns European solidarity in a crisis -- member countries' willingness to share costs and ensure all have an equal chance to recover.

-The International Monetary Fund expects the output of the 19 countries that share the euro to contract by 7.5% this year rather than grow 1.2% as expected only in February, before the pandemic triggered national lockdowns in most EU countries.
+The International Monetary Fund expects the output of the 19 countries that share the euro to contract by 7.5% this year rather than grow 1.2% as forecast in February, before the pandemic triggered lockdowns in most EU countries.

 With such output loss, European politicians compare the task of bringing the economy back on track to the U.S. Marshall Plan for Europe after World War II.